Divya-Maiya/EleNa/README.md

 Note: While entering addresses in the UI, please use street addresses with zip code.
 This is essential for the application to run successfully.
 Examples of addresses that have been tested:
 1. Rolling Green Drive, Amherst, MA 01002, USA
-2. Brandywine Apartments, Amherst, MA 01002, USA
+2. Brandywine, Amherst, MA 01002, USA
-3. Northeastern University, Boston, MA 02115, USA
+3. Northeastern University, Huntington Avenue, Boston, MA 02115, USA
 4. Boston University, Boston, MA 02215, USA

 ## How to test the Project